Dease Lake Access Centre

 Dease Lake was established around 1839, and was once a Hudson Bay Company Trading Post.
 The town got its name from the chief factor of the Hudson Bay Company, Peter Warren Dease.
 Dease Lake was a hub of activity when the Cassiar gold rush erupted in 1872.
 And, in 1941, Dease Lake was a transportation hub for supplies headed for the troops that were building the Alaska Highway.

-We offer a wide range of highly interactive courses that you can take entirely over the Internet.
+We offer a wide range of highly interactive courses that you can take entirely online.
 All of our courses are led by expert instructors, many of whom are nationally known authors.
 Our online courses are affordable, fun, fast, convenient, and geared just for you.